aneiriondo/ices-taf-wiki/Bib-entries.md

 specify the stock name, since that will be automatically recorded on the TAF server.

+## Source field

 The special value `source = {file}` means that the key, in this case `PLE7DFleet_2016.txt`, is the name of the file located inside `bootstrap/initial/data`.
 This file shorthand notation is equivalent to specifying the relative path: `source = {initial/data/PLE7DFleet_2016.txt}`.

-The *source* field specifies where data or software originate from.
+The source field specifies where data or software originate from.
 The following types of values can be used in the source field:

 1. GitHub reference of the form `owner/repo[/subdir]@ref`, identifying a specific version of an R package.
 A fixed reference such as a tag, release,